justinm/pdkit/README.md

 ## About The Project

 PDKit, or the Project Development Kit, is a new way of managing your projects using code.
-Based on the idea of constructs, PDKit allows you to manage single or mono-repo's through code.
+Based on the idea of constructs, PDKit allows you to manage single or monorepos through code.

 <p align="right">(<a href="#top">back to top</a>)</p>